yhoogstrate/fuma/README.md

 Matching two fusion genes in FuMa is achieved using overlap- or subset matching, where first both genomic partners of a fusion event are annotated with overlapping gene(s).
 Because ~10% of the human gene annotations are overlapping (Sanna et al., 2008), breakpoints frequently span multiple genes.
 FuMa takes this into account by using an overlap or a subset matching approach rather than a stringent exact gene matching (EGM) approach.
 The overlap and subset method behave quite similar but have a few unique features that require a more detailed explanation.

 ### Overlap-based matching ###
 Overlap based matching is the default matching scheme of FuMa.
 It considers two fusion genes identical if both the genes sets, the left and the right, have at least one overlapping gene in common.
-We provide a more detailed description ([Fig. S1: Example of overlap matching](#fig-s1-example-of-overlap-matching)) and outline a corresponding truth-table.
+We provide a more detailed description ([Fig. S1a: Example of overlap matching](#fig-s1a-example-of-overlap-matching)) and outline a corresponding truth-table.
 This scheme is less stringent than matching using subset based matching and has a few noteworthy characteristics:

  - **Long genes.** Long genes may span more other genes by chance.
 Therefore, two distant fusion genes that also overlap the same long genes, may be matched only because they both overlap the same long gene.
 (See [example 1](#example-1-long-genes))
  - **Set expansion or set shrinkage.** When two (input) fusion genes match, the matched fusion gene has to have annotated genes based on the gene sets of the two (input) fusion genes.
 There are two sets that make sense to return; the intersect (all genes shared by both) or the union (all genes).
 When we use the union, those genes that are present in only one or in both gene sets, we introduce a problem we refer to as *set expansion*, which will result in an outcome that is dependent on the order of matching and on the iteration depth.
 This is very undesirable behavior and therefore FuMa returns the intersect instead.
 But the intersect of two gene sets may create a gene sets that are smaller than both gene sets initually used for matching.
 We refer to this as *set shrinkage*.
 For example, if set (*GREEN*, *BLUE*) is being matched with (*BLUE*, *RED*), the set of overlapping genes will be (*BLUE*).
 This is different from the subset method, because there the smallest initial gene set is being returned, since that's the set shared by both fusion genes.
 Therefore the gene sets in the subset method will never become smaller than the gene set of the smallest input gene set.
 (See [example 2](#2-set-expansion-and-shrinkage))

 ![Fig. S1: Subset matching methodology](https://github.com/yhoogstrate/fuma/raw/master/share/Fig_S1.png)
-###### Fig. S1: Example of overlap matching. ######
+###### Fig. S1a: Example of overlap matching ######
 *Both scenario's (left and right) illustrate two predicted fusion genes, Fusion #1 and Fusion #2.
 Both have the same right location (red dashed line through the yellow gene), located in one single gene annotation, the yellow gene.
 Fusion #1 has two annotated genes on its left location: the green and the blue gene.
 In the right scenario, Fusion #2 is located in the blue and purple gene while in the left scenario it is only located within the blue gene.
-In the left scenario, the two fusions are considered identical because the left gene list of Fusion #2 (blue) overlaps the left gene list of Fusion #1 (blue and green).
+In the left scenario, the two fusions are considered identical because the left gene set of Fusion #2 (blue) overlaps the left gene set of Fusion #1 (blue and green).
 Also in the right scenario, the left gene sets (purple, blue) and (green, blue) are overlaping and the fusion genes are therefore considered to be identical.
-The corresponding table of FuMa's overlap based matching strategy is given below [Table S1: Overlap-based truth table](#table-s1-overlap-based-truth-table).
+The corresponding table of FuMa's overlap based matching strategy is given below [Table S1a: Overlap-based truth table](#table-s1a-overlap-based-truth-table).
 Depending on the genes spanning the breakpoints (first four columns), FuMa determines whether the fusion genes match (fifth column).
-The first four columns represent the gene lists (delimited with a comma) spanning the left and right locations.
+The first four columns represent the gene sets (delimited with a comma) spanning the left and right locations.
 These gene names correspond to the colors used in figure above.
 The 5th column indicates whether FuMa considers the two fusions a match or not.
-The 6th and 7th columns represent the gene lists of the merged fusion gene as result of matching Fusion #1 and #2.
+The 6th and 7th columns represent the gene sets of the merged fusion gene as result of matching Fusion #1 and #2.
 The first examples matches because (blue) overlaps (blue, green), the second example matches because (blue, purple) and (blue, green) have blue in common.*

-###### Table S1: Overlap-based truth table ######
+###### Table S1a: Overlap-based truth table ######

 | Fusion #1    |        | Fusion #2   |        | Returning Match |      |        |
 |--------------|--------|-------------|--------|-----------------|------|--------|